Adult Developmental and Vocational Program (ADVP)

 To be eligible for ADVP individuals must be 18 years of age, have a diagnosed intellectual developmental disability, care for their own personal needs and self-medicate if necessary, not be a threat to the health and safety of themselves or others and be willing to participate and benefit from the program.

-An individual must be at least 18 years old, have an intellectual and/or developmental disability diagnosis, and have a case manager.
+An individual must be at least 18 years old, have an intellectual and/or developmental disability diagnosis.

-Caldwell Opportunities currently has 50 ADVP participants with a 10:1 ratio of participants to staff who provide training in appropriate work behavior, such as punctuality, attention to detail, following directions, following safety rules, following program rules, staying on task, getting along with others, managing emotions, communication, etc. Each participant has a Person-Centered Plan which is individualized to that person’s needs and identifies support needs and goals for improvement in life skills.
+Caldwell Opportunities currently has participants who are provided training in appropriate work behavior, such as punctuality, attention to detail, following directions, following safety rules, following program rules, staying on task, getting along with others, managing emotions, communication, etc. Each participant has a Person-Centered Plan which is individualized to that person’s needs and identifies support needs and goals for improvement in life skills.

 "Caldwell Opportunities is committed to providing opportunities for adults with with disabilities through its Community Programs and Services."